jayinai/gym-multiplot/README.md

 Me too.

 ## How do I use this?
-1. Try out the notebook, see if it fits your needs.
+1. Start with the notebook, see if it fits your needs.
-2. Copy over some experimenal results worth comparing.
+2. Copy over some experimenal results worth comparing, there are currently a few example folders here so that you can get a sense of the structure and funcionality.
-3. Comment out the CRITICAL bit where I add random noise because I wanted to use a single test set, but still wanted some simulated difference.
-4. Revel in the beautiful aggregate statistics figure.
+3. Revel in the beautiful aggregate statistics.

 ## But korymath, it's not working!
 First, this was a proof of concept hackup.